The Fischls and the de Dirsztays - their original and later Baruch Lousada links

 14. Isaac Levi whose son Jacob Levi produced a daughter Judith Joseph Levi around 1780 in Barbados with his wife a cousin Eve the youngest daughter of the 1st Simon Barrow; Eve was widowed and subsequently married Jacob's brother Joseph, a name shown in the name of the daughter just referred to.
 Our thinking on who this Isaac Levi was may be found here.

 15. Ref 342 and ref 344 give alternative dates for the birth of Laszlo and we show 1856 above reflecting the 9 May 1856 date given by ref 342, with a date 6 days earlier offered by ref 344, and not the 1860 date in ref 31.
 We continue to show the Debrecen birthplace of Laszlo given by ref 31 (which also shows Bela born in Debrecen) rather than Budapest which is offered by ref 344, but we favour the Budapest birthplace for Victor offered by ref 342.
 The 1922 deathdate of Laszlo in ref 31 is rejected in favour of the date of 4 Jun 1921 authoritatively given by both refs 342 and 344.
 Ref 342 notes the published uncertainty over Victor's birthdate with dates in the range 1883-9 found.
 For the moment we show the 1882 date of ref 31 but perhaps he was born after his sister Charlotte who was born in 1883.
+The deathdate of Ilona de Losada is not only given as 1944 (Budapest) by ref 31 but also as 1967.

 16. The Italian dimension may extend to diamonds, but things changed once sea routes to India were established, for few Indian diamonds then made their way through Livorno.
 As ref 84 p125 points out, in the mid-18th century the London Ashkenasi Jews had few contacts with Livorno and thus did not use Mediterranean coral to trade for Indian diamonds (see note 9).
 In any event, the Sephardic Livorno merchants in the 1700s progressively concentrated on cross-Mediterranean trade rather than Atlantic trade (ref 64).
-Of the Italian Jewish families in the diamond trade who moved to London in first half of the 1700s were the Francos (with whom there were 2 Lousada marriages) and the Levy Sonsinos (with Montefiore and possibly Barrow marriages).
+Of the Italian Jewish families in the diamond trade who moved to London in first half of the 1700s were the Francos (with whom there were 2 Lousada marriages) and the Levy Sonsinos (with Montefiore and Barrow marriages).
 Another dimension was silver supplies from Genoa (see ref 377).